 Targets may reject shifts with large non-constant amounts.
 For example, a target may forbid shifting an 8-bit value by a non-constant value wider than 3 bits.

-Operations on arbitrary-precision integers
+Operations on arbitrary-precision constant integers

 The type int denotes integer values on which computations are performed with arbitrary precision.
 The only values that can have the type int are compile-time constants.
 They support the following operations: